hunterthompson025/SupplementTracker/README.md

 | Firebase Console → **Authentication → Settings → Authorized domains** | `hunterthompson025.github.io` | `auth/unauthorized-domain` |
 | Google Cloud Console → **APIs & Services → Credentials** → the browser API key → **Application restrictions → Websites** | `https://hunterthompson025.github.io/*` | `auth/requests-from-referer-…-are-blocked` |

+Referrer patterns must be **bare origin + `/*`**, never path-scoped.
+Sign-in is a cross-origin request to `identitytoolkit.googleapis.com`, and the default `Referrer-Policy: strict-origin-when-cross-origin` strips the path, so the key only ever sees `https://hunterthompson025.github.io/`.
+An entry like `https://hunterthompson025.github.io/SupplementTracker/*` looks correct but can never match.

 For local development, Firebase's Authorized domains list already contains `localhost`, so only the API key needs entries — add `http://localhost:8000/*` and `http://127.0.0.1:8000/*`, matching whatever port you serve on.
 The port is